-All PWSs are required to supply drinking water that complies with the primary and secondary MCLs.
+All public water systems are required to supply drinking water that complies with the primary and secondary MCLs.
 However, monitoring and reporting (M/R) requirements are specific to each system type.
-All PWSs, at a minimum, conduct routine monitoring for total coliform bacteria, nitrate and nitrite, and if using a surface water source, conduct monitoring for other microbiological contaminants.
+All public water systems, at a minimum, conduct routine monitoring for total coliform bacteria, nitrate and nitrite, and if using a surface water source, conduct monitoring for other microbiological contaminants.
 In addition, CWSs and NTNCWSs conduct routine monitoring for other chemicals and radiological contaminants.
-DEP may require any PWS to conduct additional monitoring if DEP has reason to believe that the PWS is not in compliance with the MCLs, MRDLs, or treatment technique requirements.
+DEP may require any public water system to conduct additional monitoring if DEP has reason to believe that the public water system is not in compliance with the MCLs, MRDLs, or treatment technique requirements.

 In addition to MCL, MRDL, and TT violations, this Annual Compliance Report summarizes the number of significant M/R violations that occurred during the report year.
 For this report, significant M/R violations are generally defined as having taken no samples or no results were submitted during a compliance period for a particular contaminant.
 For the Surface Water Treatment Rule, a significant M/R violation occurs when fewer than 90% of the required samples are taken or no results are reported during a reporting interval.